backand/docs/source/includes/_integrations.md

 #### CRUD

 Now you will need to define a service to make the database operations.
-In your services module require ‘backand':
+In your services module require `backand`:

 ```javascript
     var myServices = angular.module('starter.services', ['backand'])
 ```

-Define a ‘DatabaseService’, require ‘Backand':
+Define a `DatabaseService`, require `Backand`:

 ```javascript
     .service('DatabaseService', function($http, Backand){